ngageoint/hootenanny/VAGRANT.md

 To download Vagrant for supported platforms, see [here](http://www.vagrantup.com/downloads.html)

+# Installing VirtualBox

+If choosing VirtualBox as your virtualization provider, see [here](https://www.virtualbox.org/wiki/Downloads).

+You may have to enable hardware virtualization extensions in your BIOS before using it.

+If running on Ubuntu, you may have to install a newer version of VirtualBox than what is available in the public repositories in order for it to work correctly with Vagrant.

 # Setting up Hootennany with Vagrant & VirtualBox

 Once Vagrant has been installed, you can start an environment by checking out the hoot code, then changing to the directory which contains the Vagrantfile by typing: